skypjack/entt/docs/md/links.md

 them.

-Below an incomplete list of games, applications and articles that can be used as a reference.
+Below an incomplete list of games, applications and articles that can be used as a reference.<br/>
 Where I put the word _apparently_ means that the use of `EnTT` is documented but the authors didn't make explicit announcements or contacted me directly.

+If you know of other resources out there that are about `EnTT`, feel free to open an issue or a PR and I'll be glad to add them to this page.<br/>
-I hope this list can grow much more in the future:
+I hope the following lists can grow much more in the future.

-* Games:
+# EnTT in Action

+## Games

   * [Minecraft](https://minecraft.net/en-us/attribution/) by
     [Mojang](https://mojang.com/): of course, **that** Minecraft, see the open source attributions page for more details.